brucemack/brucemack.github.io/ampersand/index.md

 * Node 2222 receives this POKE message, pulls the address/port number of node 1111 out of the message, and immediately sends a POKE message to node 1111.
 * Because node 1111 has its IAX2 port opened it will receive this POKE.
 It responds with a PONG (per IAX2 protocol).
-However, the POKE response is enhanced with an extra field that contains the "apparent address and port" of node 1111.
+However, the PONG response is enhanced with an extra field that contains the "apparent address and port" of node 2222 from node 1111's perspective.
 This field is already specified in the IAX2 RFC, but is used for other message types related to call transfer.
 * When node 2222 recieves the PONG from node 1111 it gets its own "apparent address/port" from the message that tells it what dynamic address/port combination is currently assigned by the cellular carrier.
-Per the behavior of CGNAT, this apparent address is transient and is only valid for communication with node 2222.
+Per the behavior of CGNAT, this apparent address is transient and is only valid for communication netween nodes 1111 and 2222.
-* Node 2222 sends back a PONG request to node 61057 with an extra field that contains its apparent address/port **from the perspective of node 1111*.
+* Node 2222 sends back a PONG request to node 61057 with an extra field that contains its apparent address/port *from the perspective of node 1111*.
 * Node 61057 sends and OPENRES message back to node 1111 with node's 2222 apparent address and port.
 * Node 1111 uses this information to place a call to node 2222.
 All of the normal